 - Consideration: The stage in which they are choosing the private schools they want to learn more about

-- Decision: The stage in which they decide which private school to attend
+- Decision: The stage in which they decide which school to attend

-If you're looking to increase inquiries, your school's website should focus on content and design elements that move a prospective student from awareness to consideration.
+If you're looking to increase inquiries, the website design for your school should focus on content and design elements that move a prospective student from awareness to consideration.

-While a short form may not necessarily be a school website design idea, it is certainly a design element than can boost your school's online inquiries.
-Because online forms are your school's biggest conversion tool, it is essential to consider the relation between form length, the level of commitment, and what is provided in return.
+While a short form may not necessarily be a school website design idea, it is certainly a design element that can boost your school's online inquiries.
+Because online forms are your school's biggest conversion tool, it's essential to consider the relation between form length, the level of commitment, and what is provided in return.

 - There is a 120% increase in conversions when you reduce the number of form fields from 11 to 4

 - There is a 20% conversion rate on forms with only 3-5 fields

 - The average conversion rate on a form with 11+ fields is only 5.4%

 For inquiry forms, we suggest using 3-6 form fields with contact information: first name, last name, email, and then 2-3 more fields you need in order to communicate with them and send targeted messages.

 Baylor School has just three simple form fields for family members to fill on its embedded inquiry form, and then it redirects users to its streamlined enrollment process through Finalsite Enrollment.